tambetm/simple_dqn/README.md

 To plot results:
 ```
-./plot.sh results/pong.csv
+./plot.sh results/breakout.csv
 ```
-This produces `results/pong.png`, which includes four main figures: average reward per game, number of games per phase (training, test or random), average Q-value of validation set and average network loss.
-You can customize the plotting result with `--fields` option - list comma separated names of CSV field names (the first row).
+This produces `results/breakout.png`, which includes four main figures: average reward per game, number of games per phase (training, test or random), average Q-value of validation set and average network loss.
+You can customize the plotting result with `--fields` option - list comma separated CSV field names (the first row).
 For example default results are achieved with `--fields average_reward,meanq,nr_games,meancost`.
 Order of figures is left to right, top to bottom.

 ### Profiling

-There are two additional scripts for profiling:
+There are three additional scripts for profiling:
  * `profile_train.sh` - runs Pong game 1000 steps in training mode.
 This is for figuring out bottlenecks in minibatch sampling and network training code.
 Prediction is disabled by setting exploration rate to 1.
  * `profile_test.sh` - runs Pong game 1000 steps in testing mode.
 This is for figuring out bottlenecks in prediction code.
 Exploration is disabled by setting exploration rate to 0.
  * `profile_random.sh` - runs Pong game 1000 steps with random actions.
 This is for measuring performance of ALE interface, network is not used at all.

 ### Known differences

- * Full action set is used by default, DeepMind uses minimal action set.
-Use `--minimal_action_set` option to force this manually.
- * Repeat action probability is set to ALE default 0.25.
-DeepMind used older ALE, where it was effectively 0.
-Use `--repeat_action_probability 0` to force this manually.
  * Testing experiences are stored in replay memory.
 I initially tought it was harmless and made code simpler, but on a second thought it may affect the replay memory distribution in unexpected ways and it's just not correct to see test data during training.
  * DeepMind considers loss of life as episode end, but only during training.